miflydesign/MakarViewerIntegration/docs/ios.md

 **3. Add UnityFramework.framework**
 With this step we add Makar Viewer in the form of a framework to NativeiOSApp.
-- select NativeiOSApp target from NativeiOSApp project
+- select NativeObjc target from NativeObjc project
 - in "General" tab / "Frameworks, Libraries, and Embedded  Content" press +
 - Add Unity-iPhone/UnityFramework.framework
   <br><img src="images/ios/addToEmbeddedContent.png">